 MEPs win mandatory due diligence rules for importers

-MEPs persuaded ministers that due diligence checks, conducted according to OECD due diligence guidelines, should be mandatory for importers of tin, tungsten, tantalum and gold and their ores from conflict and high-risk areas.
-The Commission and Council initially proposed only voluntary checks.
-EU member states’ competent authorities will be responsible for ensuring compliance by companies, and also for determining penalties for non-compliance, to be monitored by the EU Commission.
+MEPs persuaded EU ministers that due diligence checks, in accordance with OECD guidelines, should be mandatory for importers of tin, tungsten, tantalum and gold and their ores from conflict and high-risk areas.
+The Commission and Council had initially proposed only voluntary checks.
+Authorities in EU member states will be responsible for ensuring compliance by companies and also for determining penalties for non-compliance, to be monitored by the Commission.

-MEPs and ministers, aiming for almost full coverage of the imported minerals and metals, agreed that the smallest importers (e.g. for dentistry) should not be obliged to comply with a due diligence scheme, so as to avoid encumbering their businesses with unreasonable bureaucratic burdens.
-Recycled metals, existing EU stocks and by-products are excluded from the regulation.
+MEPs and ministers, aiming for almost full coverage of the imported minerals and metals, agreed that the smallest importers (e.g. dentists and jewellers) should not be obliged to comply with the scheme, so as to avoid unreasonable bureaucratic burdens.
+Recycled metals, existing EU stocks and by-products are also excluded from the regulation.
+Parliament secured a Commission declaration ensuring close monitoring of the gold market and EU gold imports to mitigate negative side effects.

 Disclosure requirements for big EU manufacturers and sellers

-Parliament also secured an EU push for due diligence by companies whose products contain tin, tungsten, tantalum or gold in their supply chain.
-Big EU firms that make or sell such goods - i.e. those subject to EU law on "non-financial reporting" (above 500 employees) - will be encouraged to report on their sourcing practices based on a new set of performance indicators to be developed by the EU Commission.
-Moreover, these businesses will be able to join a registry to be set up by the Commission and report voluntarily on their due diligence practices.
+In negotiations in July, Parliament also secured an undertaking that big EU firms - i.e. those subject to EU law on "non-financial reporting" (above 500 employees) - that buy tin, tantalum, tungsten and gold to use in their products will be encouraged to report on their sourcing practices based on new performance indicators.
+These businesses will be able to join an EU registry and report voluntarily on their “due diligence" practices.

-The deal also requires the EU Commission to review and report to Parliament and the Council on the effectiveness of the new law – both its impact on the ground and the compliance by the EU firms, and, should it not suffice to induce the desired effect, consider additional mandatory measures.
+The deal also requires the Commission to review and report to Parliament and Council on the effectiveness of the new law two years after the date from which it applies and every three years thereafter.
+This covers both its impact on the ground and compliance by EU firms, as well as possible additional mandatory measures should the application of due diligence by companies prove unsatisfactory.

-Conflict minerals – Tin, tantalum, tungsten and gold are used in the production of many high-tech devices, in the automotive, electronics, aerospace, packaging, construction, lighting, industrial machinery and tooling industries, as well as in jewelry.
+Conflict minerals: Tin, tantalum, tungsten and gold are used in the production of many high-tech devices, in the automotive, electronics, aerospace, packaging, construction, lighting, industrial machinery and tooling industries, as well as in jewellery.